Interesting Facts for Kids

 - History: Amerindians were the earliest settlers in the region which later became part of the Inca empire.
-Spanish colonisation in 16th century.
-Ecuador proclaimed independence in 1809, was then from 1820-1830 part of Gran Colombia, only in 1840, the independence of Ecuador was recognised by Spain.
-President of Ecuador (2020) is Lenín Moreno.
+The region was colonised by the Spanish in 16th century.
+Ecuador proclaimed independence in 1809 and from 1820 - 1830 was part of Gran Colombia.
+Only in 1840 the independence of Ecuador was recognised by Spain.
+Since May 2021, Guillermo Lasso is the President of Ecuador.
+He succeeded Lenín Moreno.

 Ecuador Facts | Ecuador Geography